Modal

 modal.close();

-method returns the modal state which will be either closed
+The direction method returns the modal state which will be either closed or open:

 if (modal.state() === 'closed')